CurveDocs/curve-resources/docs/lending/overview.md

 In contrast, most other lending platforms will hard-liquidate your collateral and terminate your loan if your loan falls below a minimum collateral ratio (LTV), even if only by a small amount for a brief time.
 This can be highly stressful for borrowers and lead to significant losses.
 Curve Lending offers a safer space and more peace of mind for borrowers.

 ---

+## **Leverage**

+Some lending markets allow leverage.
+In a WETH/crvUSD market for example, this would allow the user to borrow more crvUSD than their WETH is worth.
+The caveat is that the user doesn't receive the crvUSD into their wallet, it is swapped for more WETH and deposited into the lending market.
+This allows the user to **make money if the price increases**, but also lose money if the price decreases.
+To see how leverage works please see the dedicated page.
+---